ros2/geometry2/tf2_ros/doc/cli_tools.rst

   ros2 run turtlesim turtle_teleop_key

-Now using tf2_echo to take a look at the different transformations occuring between two frames
+Now using tf2_echo to take a look at the different transformations occurring between two frames

 .. code-block:: bash